 Solar energy is a great way to save money and help the environment.
-If you’re thinking of making the switch, be sure to do your research and find out what solar panel options are available to you.
+If you’re thinking of making the switch, be sure to do your research and find out what solar panel options are available to you when you look for your best solar provider.
 You might be surprised at how much you can save!

 - Harlem’s Capital Prep Charter School Terminates Collaboration With Diddy